-The Group intends to meet its investment objective by: (i) providing innovative businesses with management support and access to capital from its third-party managed funds; (ii) making direct investments via Mercia Asset Management (Mercia) into businesses that progress through its third-party funds needing next level capital to scale and (iii) undertaking strategic corporate transactions via investing in or acquiring complementary businesses or sub-critical funds.
+The Group intends to meet its investment objective by: (i) providing innovative businesses with management support and access to capital from its third-party managed funds; (ii) making direct investments via Mercia Asset Management (“Mercia”) into businesses that progress through its third-party funds needing next level capital to scale and (iii) undertaking strategic corporate transactions via investing in or acquiring complementary businesses or sub-critical funds.

-The Group will seek exposure to innovative companies with ambitious teams and will invest where the Investment Team sees potential for future growth and shareholder return.
+The Group will seek exposure to innovative companies with ambitious teams and will invest where the investment team sees potential for future growth and shareholder return.

-Mercia manages each of its third-party funds in accordance with its respective investment objective and policy each of which, for the avoidance of doubt, is distinct from the investment objective and investment policy of the Group.
+Mercia manages each of its third-party funds in accordance with their respective investment objective and policy each of which, for the avoidance of doubt, is distinct from the investment objective and investment policy of the Group.

-- a pre-identified strong market potential and high opportunity for growth
+- A pre-identified strong market potential and high opportunity for growth

-- the investee management team should be recognised as leaders in their field
+- The investee management team should be recognised as leaders in their field

-- there should be defensible intellectual property and ideally comprehensive patent protection, with the ability to enhance this position as the investee company develops.
+- There should be defensible intellectual property and ideally comprehensive patent protection, with the ability to enhance this position as the investee company develops.

 In the event of a material breach of the investment policy or of the restrictions set out above, the Directors shall, upon becoming aware of the same, make a notification to a Regulatory Information Service.